-30. Concerns about staff and safeguarding practices
+31. Concerns about staff and safeguarding practices

-If a staff member has concerns about another member of staff (including supply staff and volunteers), it will be raised with the headteacher.
-If the concern is with regards to the headteacher, it must be referred to the chair of governors (Nick Harrison).
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the headteacher.
+If the concern is with regards to the headteacher, it must be referred to the chair of governors.

-Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy (https://www.willow.lancs.sch.uk/policies/).
+Any concerns regarding the safeguarding practices at the school will be raised with the SLT, and the necessary whistleblowing procedures will be followed, as outlined in the Whistleblowing Policy- see policies.
 If a staff member feels unable to raise an issue with the SLT, they should access other whistleblowing channels such as the NSPCC whistleblowing helpline (0800 028 0285).

-31. Allegations of abuse against staff and low-level concerns
+32. Allegations of abuse against staff and low-level concerns